How To Cook For The Week: Batch Cooking For Beginners

 6. Make sure you have ample sized pans or a slow cooker big enough to batch cook the food you’ll be preparing.

-Frozen meal recipe ideas.
+Frozen meal batch cooking ideas.

 - Pasta/Ragu sauces